sfigg/commercialization-public/docset/customize/mdm/understanding-admx-backed-policies.md

     -	 MDM ISV server sets up a Delete syncml command.
     -	 The MDM client stack receives this command,  which causes the Policy CSP to delete the device’s registry settings per the ADMX-backed policy definition.

-### Local group policy editor
+### Group Policy Editor
 ![group policy editor](images/group-policy-editor.png)

 ![group policy publisher server 2 settings](images/group-policy-publisher-server-2-settings.png)

 Note that most group policies are a simple Boolean type.
-For a Boolean group policy, when you select *Enabled*, there are no data input fields in the Options Panel and the payload of the syncml is simply <enabled/>.
+For a Boolean group policy, when you select *Enabled*, there are no data input fields in the Options Panel and the payload of the syncml is simply &lt;enabled/&gt;.
 However, if there are data input fields in the Options panel, then the MDM server must supply this data.
 The following example illustrates this complexity.

 In the following *Enabling a policy* example, 10 name-value pairs are described by <data /> tags, which correspond to 10 data input fields in the Group Policy Editor Options panel for the policy shown above.
 The ADMX file, which defines the policies, is consumed by the MDM server, similar to how the Group Policy Editor consumes it.
 The Group Policy Editor displays a UI to get the complete policy instance data, which the MDM server’s IT administrator console must also do.
 For every element in the ADMX policy definition, there must be corresponding <data /> tag.